 When you see the northern lights, it appears as though streams of light are dancing in the sky as they flow back and forth.
-The lights are usually green and white but the colour combinations can become more impressive depending on the altitude of the lights and the make up of the particles found there.
+The lights are usually green and white but the color combinations can become more impressive depending on the altitude of the lights and the makeup of the particles found there.
 Check out our answers to frequently asked questions on the northern lights for more information.

 Why visit Iceland for the Northern Lights?

 Iceland is one of the best places in the world to see the northern lights.
 It lies under the aurora oval – an oval-shaped region around the North Pole where the northern lights are seen most frequently.
 Although it’s usually best to see them away from light pollution, they can sometimes be seen in Reykjavik in the middle of winter when the conditions are darkest and most clear.